demisto/content-docs/docs/use-cases.md

 - Reset Account - Perform a reset password command for an account.
 - List credential names – Do not post the actual credentials.
 (For example – Credential name: McAfee ePO, do not show actual username and password.)
 - Lock Vault – In case of an emergency (if the vault has been compromised), allow the option to lock + unlock the whole vault.
+- Step-Up authentication - Enforce Multi Factor Authentication for an account.

 Authentication Integration Example: [CyberArk AIM](https://support.demisto.com/hc/en-us/articles/360015595394-CyberArk-AIM)